tekknolagi/tekknolagi.github.com/_posts/2025-07-25-linear-scan.md

 * We're going to use our dataflow liveness analysis, not the loop header thing

 I know I said we were going to be computing live ranges.
 So why am I presenting you with a function called `build_intervals`?
-That's because somewhere (TODO where?) in the history of linear scan, people moved from having a single range for a particular virtual register to having *multiple* disjoint ranges.
+That's because early in the history of linear scan (Traub1998!), people moved from having a single range for a particular virtual register to having *multiple* disjoint ranges.
 This collection of multiple ranges is called an *interval* and it exists to free up registers in the context of branches.